mutalisk999/Stratum-Scrypt-Jane/README.md

 * Vardiff support
 * Log Rotation
 * Initial low difficulty share confirmation
-* Multiple *litecoind* wallets
+* Multiple *Dashcoind* wallets
-* On the fly addition of new *litecoind* wallets
+* On the fly addition of new *Dashcoind* wallets
 * MySQL database support
 * Adjustable database commit parameters
 * Bypass password check for workers

 #Requirements
-*stratum-mining-litecoin* is built in python.
+*stratum-mining-dashcoin* is built in python.
 I have been testing it with 2.7.3, but it should work with other versions.
 The requirements for running the software are below.

 * Python 2.7+
 * python-twisted
 * stratum
 * MySQL Server
-* Litecoind
+* Dashcoind

 Other coins have been known to work with this implementation.
 I have tested with the following coins, but there may be many others that work.